 5. In-office folks naturally and repeatedly shift their focus

 Focus is shifted from collaborative projects to social interactions at the water cooler to individual tasks to meetings.
 BUT, different cultures perceive time and tasks differently, and hybridity does not allow for as much freedom in switching from task to task.

 The culture component: More single-focus individuals prefer focusing on one task/relationship at a time, while more multi-focus individuals pursue multiple things simultaneously.

-Example: A Brazilian employee (typically multi-focus oriented) working in-person at the office views an American colleague (typically single-focus oriented) working remotely as unagile and unable to switch between tasks, socializing, new proposals, etc.
+Example: A Brazilian employee (typically multi-focus oriented) working in-person at the office views an American colleague (typically single-focus oriented) working remotely as unagile.
+They also see them as unable to switch between tasks, socializing, new proposals, etc.